rdazvd/reactnd-project-would-you-rather-starter/README.md

 ### Home view

-Afted logging in, the user is shown a list of unanswered questions.
+After logging in, the user is shown a list of unanswered questions.

 * To view all of the user's previously answered polls, click on the "Answered Questions" button
 * Click on the "Unanswered Questions" button to go back to the initial view